PX4/PX4-Avoidance/README.md

    # Build and run simulation
    make px4_sitl_default gazebo

-   # Setup some more Gazebo-related environment variables
+   # Setup some more Gazebo-related environment variables (You may need to modify this line based on the location of the Firmware folder on your machine)
    . ~/Firmware/Tools/setup_gazebo.bash ~/Firmware ~/Firmware/build/px4_sitl_default
    ```